maxaus2002/ASSESSMENT-2-for-MAST7220/Datasets/README.md

-Include all of the files as displayed in the same directory that the rmd file is located
+Extract the file,
+move the rmd file to the data folder, and run as is.